 Another ebook option for students: Check with your media specialist to find out if MyOn is available at your school.
 MyOn gives students access to more than 6,000 enhanced digital books.

 Print and use this form to write down the books you read.
-When school begins turn in the form to your new teacher by August 20th.
-You will be invited to an ice cream party at your school!
+When school begins turn in the form to your new teacher by August 17th .
+You will receive a special treat at your school!

 (If you don't have a printer there is a link on the form to submit the titles you read into a Google Form.)